 The GP-B space vehicle comprises the spacecraft, built by Lockheed Martin, and its payload.
 The payload is made up of the dewar, the key structural component around which the GP-B space vehicle was built, and the flight probe, a nine-foot-long cigar-shaped vacuum chamber.
 Both elements were built at the Lockheed Martin Advanced Technology Center, Palo Alto.
-Inside the flight probe is the Science Instrument Assembly, built by Stanford University.
+Inside the flight probe is the very delicate and precise Science Instrument Assembly, built by Stanford University.

-The GP-B experiment will be conducted in an extremely stable environment, free from all outside forces.
-Lockheed Martin designed the enclosure within the spacecraft in which the Science Instrument Assembly will operate at a temperature near absolute zero.
+The GP-B experiment must be conducted in an extremely stable environment, free from all outside forces.
+To accommodate, Lockheed Martin designed an enclosure within the spacecraft in which the Science Instrument Assembly can operate at a temperature near absolute zero.

-When the Gravity Probe B experiment begins, the instrument apparatus will measure minute changes in spin axis orientation of four ultra-precise gyroscopes contained within.
-The gyros will be so free of disturbances that they will provide a nearly perfect space-time reference system.
-They will measure two predicted effects of Einstein's theory: whether and how space and time are warped by the presence of Earth, and whether and how the rotating Earth drags space-time around with it.
+When Gravity Probe B is launched into a 400-mile-high polar orbit, the instrument apparatus will measure tiny changes in spin axis orientation of the four ultra-precise gyroscopes contained within.
+The gyros will provide a nearly perfect space-time reference system.
+Additionally, they will measure two predicted effects of Einstein's theory: whether and how space and time are warped by the presence of Earth, and whether and how the rotating Earth drags space-time around with it.

 This will be by far the most accurate test of any of the predicted effects of Einstein's theory.